tedneward/Demo-iOS-UI/README.md

 ## ActivitySpy
 An application that tries to "spy" on everything that goes on in an iOS application.
 Intended as a way to get a feel for the lifecycle of various components in an iOS application.

+## AlertDemo
+An application that shows how to do a simple UIAlertController.
+(TODO: Expand this to show off different flavors/variations.)

+## Appearance
+Demos how to set global appearance settings on UIKit constructs.
+(TODO: Expand this.)

 ## ControlSink
 Demonstrates a number of the different iOS controls.

+## GestureFun
+Show how to install different gesture recognizers.
+(TODO: Compare to PinchZoom, make sure there's no duplication here.)

 ## NibLoadingDemo
 Demonstrates how to create an application screen using Nibs (aka 'xib' files).